LafeLabs/PostCapitalistIndustry/means_of_production.md

 The foul waste filled waterways of suburban New Jersey are one example.
 Often spaces under freeway bridges are ignored and abandoned yet centrally located in a city.
 Abandoned factories are a fantastic place to re-start industry in the places abandoned and destroyed by organized capital.
 The dark, unkempt corners of various parks have places where someone can vanish from sight and be centrally located with access to people and infrastructure.

-In general, our first choice for location will be somewhere that has running water.
+In general, our first choice for location will be somewhere that has naturally flowing water.
 This could be either a flow of fresh water or a tidal flow, but it is important both for a source of unlimited energy and for a source of materials.
 Deep water is useful for being able to move very large freight such as salvaged trucks or airplanes found underwater into position to work on in the production zone.

 Water also serves as a source of coolness for protection against hot climates.
 Evaporation can be used for added cooling power using water driven pumps.  plumbing which can be taken apart, moved, and put back together should purify and move the water around, making hot bath water and god drinking water, as well as building the input for the biological and chemical reactors which will process human waste.